kylecortez97/Liferay/README.md

 # Liferay - Technical Challenge
 ## Project Description
-### The Project uses the Java Programming Language and an Object-Oriented Design
+The project is to be completed in the Java Programming Language using an Object-Oriented Design.
-The program.